jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 Toggles enables hashing of files, along with after all downloads deduplication

-After enabled the timing of hashing depends on disable_individual_download_hashing option
+After enabled the timing of hashing depends on hash_after_all_downloads option

 The files compared and deduped depends on the files that were downloaded, and dedupe_already_downloaded option
 ***